Visyond/website-hugo/site/content/pricings/pricing-page.md

       - answer: >-
           Yes.
       - answer: >-
-          Sign up for a [free 7-day trial](/accounts/signup/) to enjoy the full Visyond experience.
+          Sign up for the [free plan](/accounts/signup/) to get all features.
 No credit card required.
 Afterwards, you can upgrade your plan or stay on the free plan.
     faqSectionSubTitle: Is there a free version of Visyond?
   - answersList:
       - answer: >-
+          Start with the free one, and get all the features.
+Upgrade if you need more projects, more dashboards, and more scenarios.
+      - answer: >-
-          Not sure which plan is the best for you or your team?
+          Still not sure which plan is the best for you or your team?
 [Contact us](#contactUs).
     faqSectionSubTitle: Which plan should I pick?
   - answersList:
       - answer: >-